-Policy 7.1: Land south of Kimberley including Kimberley Depot
+Policy: 7.1: Land south of Kimberley including Kimberley Depot

-- 7.3 The site is located to the south west of the settlement and is contained by the disused railway embankment to the south east, existing residential properties to the east, an additional housing allocation and a road to the north and the A610 to the south west.
-The site is a mix of brownfield and greenfield which currently contains an existing Council refuse vehicle depot. - 7.4 The following key development requirements must be met.
+7.4 7.3 The site is located to the south west of the settlement and is contained by the disused railway embankment to the south east, existing residential properties to the east, an additional housing allocation and a road to the north and the A610 to the south west.
+The site is a mix of brownfield and greenfield which currently contains an existing Council refuse vehicle depot.